bass-dandy/cs373-idb/README.md

 On your local machine, run `psql -d postgres -f <music-mecca_root>/init_db.sql` to initialize the database.

+## Rackspace VM
+104.239.228.125
+user: mm
+pass: hold shift and hit all the number keys from 1-0

 ## Using this repo

 1. ONLY PUSH COMMITS TO DEV